andrewolal/kmedoids/README.md

 2. To make it viable for at least mid-sized data
-(e.g. 100k-300k rows) the distance matrix is not precomputed, the down side of which lots and lots of recomputation.
+(e.g. 100k-300k rows) the distance matrix is not precomputed, the down side of which is lots of recomputation.
 The algorithm spends the vast majority of its run time recomputing distances.
-Its fairly fast nonetheless, but not really as fast it would be if the distance matrix was precomputed.
+Its fairly fast nonetheless, but not nearly as fast it would be if the distance matrix was precomputed.

+3. Voronoi iterations are otherwise known as Lloyd's algorithm which with the right objective is otherwise known as k-means.
+In fact the only difference here is that I am minimising distances from exemplars as opposed to looking for centroids which minimise cluster variance.
+For some problems - including the example given below - kmeans may be what you actually want: in context, k-medoids is a less popular  algorithm generally speaking.

 # Usage